CodingItWrong/outsidein.dev/docs/react/1-setup.md

 Create React App will start the installation process, and when it completes, your application will be created and ready to use.

-Open your `package.json` and note the commands we have available:
+Open your `package.json` and note the scripts we have available:

 - `start` to run the app locally
 - `build` to create a release build of the app